A hybrid quantum-classical algorithm for Bayes-optimal quantum state discrimination using the source code: Application: The quantum changepoint identification problem

-Notice that the last state $\ket{\tau_N}$ indicates the sequence where no change point has occurred, i.e, Alice generated all the states as promised.
-All the remaining states correspond to the sequences where exactly one change point occurred.
-Therefore, Bob wishes to not only determine whether a change point occurred, but also the exact point of said occurrence.
+Notice that the last state $\ket{\tau_N}$ indicates the sequence where no changepoint has occurred, i.e, Alice generated all the states as promised.
+All the remaining states correspond to the sequences where exactly one changepoint occurred.
+Therefore, Bob wishes to not only determine whether a changepoint occurred, but also the exact point of said occurrence.